-In the proofreading stage, you'll clean up your writing to make it presentable to the audience.
+In this stage, you'll clean up your writing to make it presentable to the audience.
 Since typographical errors, as well as errors in spelling and punctuation, can interfere with the clarity of your essay, you must eliminate them.
 Your final draft should be as close to perfection as possible.

-During this stage, check for the following elements:
+During this stage check for: